Learning Generative Models for Lumped Rainfall-Runoff Modeling: Numerical Experiments and Results

 \subsubsection{Discussions}

-The test KGE scores shown in Figures \ref{fig_ecdf} and \ref{fig_caravan_train_vs_test} indicate that the generative model learned from climate forcing-runoff data alone was generally useful in a regional modeling setting, at least for some catchments.
-Unlike most current regional modeling studies, no catchment attributes were used.
-The proposed generative modeling approach does not assume any correlation between catchment attributes and hydrological functions.
-It simply aims to learn a set of model instances (i.e., numerical functions) that can accurately reproduce the observed hydrographs, without constraining the value of latent vectors of the catchments.
-Future study thus can explore how to incorporate catchment attributes and other physically meaningful information into the generative modeling framework to ensure that the learned model instances have certain desirable properties.
+The test KGE results shown in Figures \ref{fig_ecdf} and \ref{fig_caravan_train_vs_test} indicate that the generative model trained solely on climate forcing and runoff data was generally effective in an in-sample test or regional modeling setting.
+Unlike most current regional modeling studies, this approach did not utilize catchment attributes that describe the physical characteristics of a catchment.
+The proposed generative modeling framework does not assume a specific correlation between catchment attributes and hydrological functions.
+Instead, it focuses on learning a generative model and a small number of latent variables capable of accurately reproducing observed hydrographs.

-The optimal number of latent dimensions $d$ was found to be 8, implying that the differences between the hydrological functions of different catchments can be well described using a small number of numerical values.
-This result is consistent with the findings in \citeA{Yang2023}, that the degree of fit between a catchment and a model instance can be sufficiently well explained by a small number of factors.
-However, the exact information encoded in each dimension is unknown.
-In contrast, the physical meaning of the parameters that are used in the conventional lumped model classes is known.
-In Section \ref{sec_latent_dim}, the effect of latent vector values on the predicted hydrographs is studied.
+The optimal number of latent dimensions \(d\) was found to be 8, suggesting that the hydrological behavioral characteristics of different catchments can be effectively captured using a small number of numerical values.
+This finding aligns with the results of \citeA{Yang2023}, which indicate that the degree of fit between a catchment and a hydrological model (whose parameter values are set) can be sufficiently explained by a limited number of factors.
+However, the specific information encoded in each dimension is unknown.
+This contrasts with conventional lumped model classes, where the physical meaning of parameters is typically understood.

+Similar to conventional process-based lumped models, the generative model is also susceptible to overfitting, as evidenced by the performance gap between the training and test KGE scores shown in Figures \ref{fig_ecdf}.
+This overfitting may result from catchments exhibiting different runoff generation patterns during the training and test periods, leading model instances to learn ``noise" in the forcing and runoff time series alongside the true hydrological patterns.